 Chat with a local specialist who can help organize your trip.

 Finca Rosa Blanca Coffee Plantation

 Costa Rica has become a fixture on the global coffee trail.
-More and more, adherents of the "third wave" movement are discovering the high quality of Costa Rican beans.
-Many say their deliciousness derives from the volcanic soil in which the plants grow.
-You can discover the secrets yourself when you stay at Finca Rosa Blanca, a hideaway plantation and organic coffee farm situated on 40 acres in the highlands just above San José.
+Adherents of the "third wave" movement are discovering the high quality of Costa Rican beans.
+Many say the deliciousness derives from the country's volcanic soil in which the plants grow.
+You can find the secrets yourself when you stay at Finca Rosa Blanca, a hideaway plantation and organic coffee farm situated on 40 acres in the highlands just above San José.

 There's nothing not to love about Finca Rosa Blanca.
 The white-washed main building is part Santorini villa, part Latin American hacienda.
-Within, there are 14 luxurious rooms that accommodate between 2-5 people depending on the class of accommodation.
+Inside you'll find 14 luxurious rooms that accommodate two to five people.
 Modern conveniences abound, and the master suites feature grotto-like rock tubs.
-But guests really come here for the high-quality arabica coffee sustainably grown on site—you can tour the coffee farm with the help of a bilingual guide.
+But guests really come here for the high-quality arabica coffee sustainably grown on-site—you can tour the coffee farm with the help of a bilingual guide.
 Last but not least, birders will get a kick out of the 130 species found fluttering around the surrounding forest.

 The Peace Lodge

 If you want luxury and the jungle, you get them both at The Peace Lodge.
 This intimate property features only 18 rooms yet sits directly in the 70-acre La Paz Waterfall Gardens Nature Park.
 You'll be 5,200 feet above sea level, meaning the views from the room balconies of the Poás Volcano and La Paz River Valley are truly breathtaking.
 Guests have unlimited access to the park's hiking trails, waterfalls, lakes, and animal sanctuary.
 On the property, you'll also find a full-service spa, three restaurants, and an outdoor pool.